Cuban political prisoners hunger strike of 2010

 Dissidents in Cuba have staged many hunger strikes - but the hunger strikes of 2010 had a significant impact, in part, because one protester died while in prison and another was near death.
 The negative worldwide publicity caused by the hunger strikers pressured the Cuban government to authorize a release of 52 prisoners.

 Background

 On February 24, 2010, this particular protest campaign for the release of Cuban political prisoners was one of, if not the greatest struggle between the Cuban government and the political opposition.
-Previous protesters before this campaign including Orlando Zapata Tamayo and Guillermo Hernández, fought for democracy within Cuba, including freedoms of speech and press, freedom to organize political parties, access to the internet, and ultimately, western democratic political freedoms.
+Previous protesters before this campaign including Orlando Zapata Tamayo and Guillermo Fariñas, fought for democracy within Cuba, including freedoms of speech and press, freedom to organize political parties, access to the internet, and ultimately, western democratic political freedoms.
 Most of those imprisoned were arrested and tried in 2003 accused of accepting aid from the United States.

 The major objective of this protest initiated by Orlando Zapata Tamayo, and carried on by Guillermo Fariñas, was to improve prison conditions for political prisoners.